 On 3 August 2016, the Emirates flight 521 from Thiruvananthapuram to Dubai crashed while landing.
 One of the passengers took a video that captured the chaos of the evacuation.
 People were grabbing their luggage from the overhead lockers, even after the smoke started to fill the cabin!
 All 300 people on board survived.

 Japan Airlines Flight 516 in 2024 showed how essential it is to follow the cabin crew's instructions during the emergency evacuation.
 Everybody survived because they left their baggage behind, but this event also reminded us of another essential safety measure on all flights - airplane seat belts.

 Anger towards the plane crash survivors

-The unfortunate Moscow plane crash was not the first, and it will probably not be the last example of how plane passengers lose reason in the state of panic.
+The unfortunate Moscow plane crash was not the first, and it will probably not be the last example of how plane passengers lose reason in a state of panic.
 What made this flight different was only a high fatality rate.